Navigating Traditional Media Through a Digital Lens

-The past year brought significant changes to media consumption habits, placing digital media firmly in the lead.
+The past few years brought significant changes to media consumption habits, placing digital media firmly in the lead.
 What does this mean for traditional media?
 Does it still have a place in the media mix?

 Television is Seeing the Greatest Change